CeliaRipple/CeliaRipple.github.io/lab8R,R.md

 ("Droughtoutput"*.2)= [final classification](finalcalssmap.png)

 This final calssification visual is our reproduction of Malcomb et al.'s vulnerability assesmenet.
-Comparing our results to theirs, however, there are some noticeable differences.
+Comparing our results to theirs, [Malcomb Vulnerability](MalcombVulnerability.png) there are some noticeable differences.
 Malcomb et al.'s map is at a finer resolution than ours because we used the drought layer to define the resolution for the flood layer because they were initally at different resolutions.
 Malcomb et al. did not state what their resolution was but we can assume that they used the flood layer to define their resolution.
 To overcome this error in reproducibility, we adjusted our model to allow the user to define the resolution [model version 2](vulnerability2.5.model3) .